A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 This is a non-negotiable for every single one of our clients, including California State University, Northridge.

-We noticed they were spending way too much money (high CPA = total nightmare) on marketing for programs that weren’t even seeing much enrollment.
+We noticed they were spending way too much money (high CPA = total nightmare) on marketing for programs that weren’t seeing much enrollment.

-So we knew we had to make a few changes.
-Still, we touched nothing without the green light of the data.
-Every single change we made—from new ad copy and ad campaign schedules to remarketing and negative keywords—was informed by the data we collected through our proprietary tech, ConversionIQ
+Every single change we made—from new ad copy and ad campaign schedules to remarketing and negative keywords—was informed by the data we collected through our proprietary tech, ConversionIQ.

 • AB testing for ad copy